 You’ll Feel Tempted at Restaurants Less Frequently

 Restaurants always seem to be touchy point when working to lose weight.
-Eating at home becomes easy after you’ve thrown out the unhealthy foods and even turning down treats and snacks at work becomes second-nature after a while (it helps if you have a tasty lunch to look forward to.)
+Eating at home becomes easy after you’ve thrown out the unhealthy foods.
+Even turning down treats and snacks at work becomes second-nature after a while.

-There are always so many menu choices that scream “cheat day” and so many yummy drinks that are just full of sugar and if you manage to make it past all that, the waitress always comes back at the end of the meal with a dessert menu.
+There are always so many menu choices that scream “cheat day” and so many yummy drinks that are just full of sugar.
+If you manage to make it past all that, the waitress always comes back at the end of the meal with a dessert menu.

 All that changes when you put together a spending plan with no room for eating regularly at restaurants.